xam199/shhh-v2/README.md

-recoil script made by me kinda works not updating it
+rust recoil script made by me kinda works not updating it